-Before any kind of fortification existed during the Middle Ages certain towns, places of interest or important locations were open to attacks and pillages.
-Structures whose sole purpose was to defend against these attacks were introduced and they were called Motte and Baileys castles.
+Before any kind of fortification existed during the medieval period certain towns, places of interest or important locations were open to attacks and pillage.
+Structures whose sole purpose was to defend against these attacks were introduced.

 A motte and bailey castle is a fortified structure built with a wooden or stone keep which was situated on the top of a raised dirt mound called a motte and accompanied by a protective ditch with its own palisade which surrounds the courtyard which is called the bailey.

-During the Middle Ages, having anything to protect an important location was always welcome, especially if it was cheap and easy to make.
-Motte and bailey castles fitted the bill as they were easy to build, even with unskilled labor and still provided a very formidable defense.
+During the medieval period, having anything to protect an important location was always welcome, especially if it was cheap and easy to make.
+Motte and bailey castles fitted the bill as they were easy to build, even with unskilled labour, and yet still provided a very formidable defence.

-During the Norman invasion of England in 1066, motte and bailey castles were introduced to this territory and later rapidly started appearing in England, Wales, Scotland, Ireland and Denmark during the 12th and 13th centuries.
+During the Norman invasion of England in 1066, motte and bailey castles were introduced to this territory and rapidly started appearing in England, Wales, Scotland, and Ireland during the 12th and 13th centuries.

-Around the start of the 12th century, this castle design was not being built anymore and all the existing ones were either upgraded to stone keeps or were neglected and abandoned.
+Around the start of the 12th century, wood was no longer used and all the existing castles were either upgraded to stone keeps or were abandoned.

-The motte and bailey provided formidable defense against attackers during the earlier stages of the Middle ages and as time passed by during the middle ages they were either neglected or turned into stone castles that held the same design.
-Windsor castle is the only motte and bailey castle design that is left for our world to see.
+The motte and bailey castle provided formidable defense against attackers during the earlier stages of the medieval period and as time passed by during the middle ages they were either neglected or turned into stone castles that held the same design.